Spaniards: Modern immigration

 The population of Spain has become increasingly diverse due to recent immigration.
 From 2000 to 2010, Spain had among the highest per capita immigration rates in the world and the second highest absolute net migration in the World (after the United States) and immigrants now make up about 10% of the population.
 Since 2000, Spain has absorbed more than 3 million immigrants, with thousands more arriving each year.
 In 2008, the immigrant population topped over 4.5 million.
-These immigrants came mainly from Europe, Latin America, Asia, North Africa, and West Africa.
+These immigrants came mainly from Europe, Central America, South America, Asia, North Africa, and West Africa.